Specialized S-Works SL4 Roubaix Bike Review

-We put the Specialized S-Works SL4 Roubaix up against our Four Ride review.
+We put the Specialized S-Works SL4 Roubaix up against our First Ride review

 What started out as a relaxed sportive style cruiser has over the years been transformed in favour of performance.
 This new SL4 won Paris-Roubaix under Tom Boonen this year and promises to be the

 Our first impressions are of a much sharper bike, that’s both faster accelerating and snappier handling, showing the SL4 to have lots of promise and potential.

 The head tube height has been reduced and out back the rear-end dimensions have been tightened up.
 These changes give the SL4 a much more direct handling feel.
 For extended spells of effort on the flat or short sprint bursts it feels like a race bike – quick and hugely impressive.
 Add into that Specialized’s new 40mm deep aero wheels, which have great crosswind control, and you have a seriously quick package.

 The S-Works showcases Roval’s latest wheels, the CLX40; these are light at under 1,500g and run on ceramic bearings.
 We were impressed with the lack of inertia thanks to light rims on climbs making for impressive acceleration, and the frame is pitch perfect on fast twisting descents, maintaining a very stable, balanced handling feel even with the increased comfort from the post and Zertz damping.